smallstep/cli/distribution.md

         yet had the chance to crawl and create an entry for the new tag.

     6. Wait for `https://sum.golang.org/lookup/github.com/smallstep/cli@vA.B.C`
-    to be come available.
+    to become available.

-        Keep looking it up in the browser or pinging it on the command line until it becomes available. ~10 - 20 mins.
+        Keep looking it up in the browser or `curl`ing it from the command line until it becomes available. ~10 - 20 mins.

     7. In [Travis][4] restart the failed, tagged build for `cli` through the UI.